-The specific price is called the strike price because you will presumably strike when the stock price falls to that value or lower.
+The specific price is called the "strike price," because you will presumably strike when the stock price falls to that value or lower.
 And you can only sell it up to an agreed-upon date.
 That's known as the "expiration date" because that's when your option expires.

 Put sellers lose money if the stock price falls.
 That's because they must buy the stock at the strike price but can only sell it at a lower price.
 They make money if the stock price rises because the buyer won't exercise the option.
 The put sellers pocket the fee.

-Some traders sell puts on stocks they'd like to own, and they think are currently undervalued.
+Some traders sell puts on stocks they'd like to own because they think they are currently undervalued.
 They are happy to buy the stock at the current price because they believe it will rise again in the future.
 Since the buyer of the put pays them the fee, they buy the stock at a discount.

-Cash Secured Put Sale: You keep enough money in your account to buy the stock, or cover the put.
+- Cash secured put sale: You keep enough money in your account to buy the stock or cover the put.

 Example Using Commodities

 Instead, commodities are bought as futures contracts.
 These contracts are hazardous because they can expose you to unlimited losses.
 Why?
 Unlike stocks, you can't buy just 1 ounce of gold.
 A single gold contract is worth 100 ounces of gold.
 If gold loses $1 an ounce the day after you bought your contract, you've just lost $100.
-Since the contract is in the future, you could lose hundreds or thousands of dollars by the time the contract comes due.
+Since the contract expires in the future, you could lose hundreds or thousands of dollars by the time the contract comes due.

-Put options are used in commodities trading because they are a lower risk way to get involved in these highly risky commodities futures contracts.
+Put options are used in commodities trading because they are a lower-risk way to get involved in these risky commodities futures contracts.
 In commodities, a put option gives you the option to sell a futures contract on the underlying commodity.
-When you buy a put option, your risk is limited to the price you pay for the put option (premium) plus any commissions and fees.
+When you buy a put option, your risk is limited to the price you pay for the put option (called the premium) plus any commissions and fees.

 Even with the reduced risk, most traders don't exercise the put option.
 Instead, they close it before it expires.
 They use it for insurance to protect against loss.